Explore Over 11,000+ Conditions, Medications, and Symptoms.

 Portal vein thrombosis (PVT) is a vascular condition in which a blot clot is formed in the hepatic portal vein.
 The hepatic portal vein delivers blood from the intestines to the liver.
 A thrombus can cause increased pressure in the portal vein system and reduce the blood supply to the liver, which can be even deadly.
 The cause for PVT is not known, but there are some risk factors including pancreatic inflammation, appendicitis, polycythemia, cancer, oral contraceptives, liver cirrhosis or other disease, trauma, injury, pregnancy, surgery and navel infection in infants.

-12 Alikes with Portal Vein Thrombosis (PVT)
+12 people with Portal Vein Thrombosis (PVT) are on Alike.

 People who suffer from portal vein thrombosis may be asymptomatic or present with upper abdominal pain, abdominal swelling or fever.
 Portal hypertension can present with varices in the esophagus or stomach which are prone to bleeding.
 Other symptoms may include spiking fevers, chills, blood vomiting, jaundice and bloody stools.